 Perfecting Your Speech

-You'll need to practice your speech several times so that it feels natural.
-Trying practicing it in front of a mirror, while driving or in front of friends.
-As you practice, pay attention to your rhythm and if you trip over certain words.
+You'll need to practice your speech so that it feels natural.
+Try practicing in front of a mirror, while driving or in front of friends.
+As you practice, pay attention to your rhythm and whether you trip over certain words.
 Edit and tweak your speech until it flows easily.
 And if you're worried about the length of your speech, practice it while riding in an elevator or use a timer.

 You never know when an opportunity will arise, so make sure your speech is always in the back of your mind.
-The key is to have enough fluency with it to be able to go into the speech whenever an opportunity presents itself.
+The key is to have enough fluency with it to be able to deliver the speech whenever an opportunity presents itself.

 Conquering Your Nerves

 It's okay to be nervous, especially the first few times you deliver your speech.
 If you're at a networking event and find yourself getting nervous, it's okay to admit, "I'm a little nervous, but let me tell you a bit about myself."
 It will take the pressure off trying to be perfect.
-Having an easy question ready to ask the person with whom you're speaking once you've given your speech can also calm you.
-The easiest question, "What do you do?," takes the spotlight off you and puts it onto them.
+Having an easy question ready to ask the person after you've given your speech can also calm you.
+The easiest question − "What do you do?" − takes the spotlight off you and engages your listener.